Ryan Fournier: Students for Trump

+In September 2025, Fournier falsely accused the associate principal of an elementary school in Wisconsin of having posted that Charlie Kirk, who had been killed two days earlier, "deserves everything he got".
+He also posted her picture and her phone number and email address as well as the school's, resulting in a deluge of threatening calls and emails.
+The school's principal reached out to Fournier who did not respond and waited two days before retracting his post with what the principal called a "half-assed" apology.

+Views

 In a since-deleted Facebook post on June 11, 2020, Fournier claimed that donations to Black Lives Matter were being funneled to Democratic campaigns through ActBlue, a Democratic Super PAC.
 Similar allegations were made by other conservative commentators, such as Candace Owens and the Hodgetwins.
-The Associated Press and fact-checking website PolitiFact rated the claim to be false.
+The Associated Press and fact-checking website PolitiFact rated the claim as false.

 In a tweet dated January 31, 2021, Fournier claimed that the 'Biden administration lost 20 million COVID vaccines...".
 According to PolitiFact, the Biden administration wasn't responsible for losing the vaccines and that the distribution infrastructure under which these vaccines went missing were set up during the Trump administration.
 PolitiFact rated Fournier's allegations on the missing vaccines as false.

-On April 20, Fournier shared a Facebook post with an image reading "Derek Chauvin did not a get a fair trial".
+On April 20, 2021, Fournier shared a Facebook post with an image reading "Derek Chauvin did not get a fair trial".
 The statement was later retracted as an opinion.
-USA Today fact-checked Fournier's statement and considered it as missing context and ignoring the steps taken to ensure the trial was held in a due and fair manner.
+USA Today fact-checked Fournier's statement and considered it as missing context and ignoring the steps taken to ensure the trial was held in a fair manner.